3065923/Project_3/README.md

 # Machine Learning Sentiment Analysis for the S&P 500
 A Machine Learning project performing sentiment analysis on stock market headlines

-This project will use natural language processing to create a sentiment index for stocks in the S&P 500.
-We are looking at using either a SVG model or a naive bayes model that will be tuned with grid search.
+This project will use natural language processing to create a sentiment index for stock news in the S&P 500.
+We are looking at using Multinomial Naive Bayes model.
 We will preprocess the data both to get word stems, and to remove filler words.

-We will then make a flask API (and maybe MongoDB) to serve the data, and will render it using JavaScript and D3  (?)

 Data Sourced from Kaggle: